satshree/file-transfer/README.md

 Transfer any files through the internet.
 The sender and receiver must be in the same network.

 ### TL;DR
-The windows executable file is in directory 'exe' \n The source code is in directory 'src' \n
+The windows executable file is in directory 'exe'.
+The source code is in directory 'src'

-'send.py' or 'send.exe' starts a server to send files. \n 'receive.py' or 'receive.exe' listens to sender and receives file. \n
+'send.py' or 'send.exe' starts a server to send files.
+'receive.py' or 'receive.exe' listens to sender and receives file.
 #### The files will be encrypted over the network

 ## Author
-Satshree Shrestha \n
+Satshree Shrestha
 Nepal

 ## Language